Liver Health

 How Chronic Stress Damages the Liver

 The feedback loop works the other way too.
-Chronic stress and elevated cortisol promote fatty liver through several mechanisms:
+Chronic stress, poor sleep, insulin resistance, and elevated cortisol patterns may contribute to metabolic dysfunction and liver fat accumulation over time.

 This is why "stress eating" and poor sleep often show up in liver enzyme tests over time.
 The liver is absorbing the impact of chronic stress even when you don't feel symptoms.